supahero1/shnet/docs/c/tcp.md

 tcp_socket_close(&socket);
 tcp_socket_free(&socket);
 ```

+Note that the order of the functions matters.
+For instance, if you
+close the connection before sending, you won't be able to send anymore.

 That's pretty much the minimal example featuring this module's
 TCP client.
 However, that's without any event handlers.